SciSharp/Numpy.NET/README.md

 # Numpy.NET
-Numpy.NET brings the awesome Python package [NumPy](https://www.numpy.org/) to the .NET world.
-NumPy is THE fundamental library for scientific computing, machine learning and AI in Python.
+Numpy.NET is the most complete .NET binding for [NumPy](https://www.numpy.org/), THE fundamental library for scientific computing, machine learning and AI in Python.
 Numpy.NET empowers .NET developers to leverage NumPy's extensive functionality including multi-dimensional arrays and matrices, linear algebra, FFT and many more via a compatible strong typed API.

 ## Example